rainydayjules/VisitingTales/Documentation/Diane.md

 <details>
 <summary>Details</summary>
 <par>
 Diane is taking notes, with Gunther by her side.
 When she sees the player, she mentions that she's learning how to curate the museum collection from Gunther.
-Then, she asks the player to find her 5 ornamental fans for her study (starting quest chain).
+Then, she asks the player to find her 5 Chipped Amphora for her study, starting "Diane's Study" quest chain.
 </par>
 </details>